Why Normalize Data is Crucial for Accuracy

 Top Challenges to Expect When Normalizing Data

-As you can see, normalization can have some major benefits.
-However, there are a few potential drawbacks that you need to consider before normalizing data.
+As you can see, normalization can have some major benefits, although you may need to adjust your approach depending on specific requirements.
+However, there are a few potential drawbacks that you need to consider before you normalize data.
 Generally, you shouldn’t rush into a normalization strategy without fully considering the implications.

 First, you have to use table joins during the normalization process because you can’t duplicate data.
-This, in turn, increases the length of read times.
+This, in turn, increases the length of read times due to the complexity of the features involved.

 Second, indexing isn’t quite as efficient when using table joins.
 This also slows down read times.